 At the Double R we catch up with Log Lady, she’s chewing on spruce gum.
 She did this in the last episode but I just assumed she was chewing on gum but apparently it’s called “pitch”.
 I had to research that because nobody chew’s “pitch” in England.

 Here’s this little fact about “pitch”; “Real spruce gum is not easy to chew.
 It is not soft or sweet.
 Hard and crumbly is more accurate along with pieces of bark and bits of insects.
 But if you have good teeth and patience it will in time become a stiff gum.
-And if you leave it on your bedpost over night the gum turns hard and crumbly again.” – Green Deane (hwww.eattheweeds.com/a-pitch-for-spruce-gum/)
+And if you leave it on your bedpost overnight the gum turns hard and crumbly again.” – Green Deane (www.eattheweeds.com/a-pitch-for-spruce-gum/)

-Totally went off topic there but I’d never heard of spruce gum before and if you’re a millenial reading this then I guess you’ve probably not heard of it either!
+Totally went off topic there but I’d never heard of spruce gum before and if you’re a millennial reading this then I guess you’ve probably not heard of it either!